Skip to main content

 })

-// Submit tool outputs
+// Submit results

 await openai.beta.threads.runs.submitToolOutputs(thread.id, run.id, {